 For an exemption to be applied, an employee's salary and specific job duties should meet all the requirements laid down by the Department of Labor's regulations.
 FLSA provides an exemption for overtime pay and minimum wage employees.

 FLSA regulations with regards to hours and overtime pay apply to non-exempt employees only.
-The distinction between exempt and non-exempt is based either on job classification or on the following three factors:
+The distinction between exempt and non-exempt is based either on job classification or on the following three components of the fair labor standards act:

 The employees should meet all of the above tests to get exempted.